-The LEA shall ensure the following:
+The LEA must ensure the following:

-- After providing Title I, Part A Basic funds to schools above the 75 percent poverty threshold, which may include high schools above the 50 percent threshold as permitted by federal law, the LEA shall provide any remaining Title I, Part A funds directly to all eligible schools. - Prior to the allocation of Title I funds to eligible schools, an LEA may withhold funds only as follows - One percent for parental involvement, in addition to the one percent the LEA must reserve under federal law for allocations to eligible schools for parent involvement' - A necessary and reasonable amount for administration which includes the LEA's indirect cost rate, not to exceed a total of 10 percent. - · A reasonable and necessary amount to provide: - Homeless programs - Neglected and Delinquent programs - Prekindergarten programs and activities - Private school equitable services - Transportation for foster care children to their school of origin or choice programs; and - A necessary and reasonable amount, not exceed one percent, for eligible schools to provide educational services in accordance with the approved Title I plan. - Any funds provided by an eligible school to participate in discretionary educational services provided by the LEA are not subject to the requirements of this subsection. - Any funds carried forward by the school district are not subject to the requirements of this subsection. - By checking this box and by my signature on this application, I hereby certify that the Hamilton County District School Board agrees to all Program Specific Assurances, and will abide by all Federal, State and Local laws in the use of any funds awarded.
+- After providing Title I, Part A Basic funds to schools above the 75 percent poverty threshold, which may include high schools above the 50 percent threshold as permitted by federal law, the LEA provides any remaining Title I, Part A funds directly to all eligible schools. - Prior to the allocation of Title I funds to eligible schools, an LEA may withhold funds only as follows: - One percent for parental involvement, in addition to the one percent the LEA must reserve under federal law for allocations to eligible schools for parent involvement

+- A necessary and reasonable amount for administration which includes the LEA's indirect cost rate, not to exceed a total of 10 percent. - · A reasonable and necessary amount to provide: - Homeless programs - Neglected and delinquent programs - Prekindergarten programs and activities - Private school equitable services - Transportation for foster care children to their school of origin or choice programs - Educational services in accordance with the approved Title I plan, not to exceed one percent - Any funds provided by an eligible school to participate in discretionary educational services provided by the LEA are not subject to the requirements of section 1011.69(5), F.S. - Any funds carried forward by the LEA are not subject to the requirements of section 1011.69(5), F.S.. - By checking this box and by my signature on this application, I hereby certify that the Hamilton County District School Board agrees to all Program Specific Assurances, and will abide by all Federal, State and Local laws in the use of any funds awarded.